-Tell me: what are your 2019 goals?
+Tell me: what are your 2020 goals?
 I can’t wait to hear!
 (And remember, there’s no rush, and there’s nothing magical about January 1!
 Take your time doing each step in this series.
 Your goals will come as you keep digging in.)

-Dear All of Our 2019 Selves,
+Dear All of Our 2020 Selves,

 We’re comin’ for you!
 We’re making intentional decisions for you now to set you up for success—success that lasts longer than you.
 We’re thinking big picture to uncover some really good goals.
 Goals that make our hearts sing.
 Goals that are about growing what matters.
-They might be challenging and hard work at times, but they will be WORTH IT!
+They might be challenging and hard work at times, but they will be WORTH IT.
 Little by little, we’re taking steps forward for you.

-The year ahead may not be perfect, but it sure will be meaningful.
+2020 selves, the year ahead may not be perfect, but it sure will be meaningful.

 We’ve got you.
 We love you.
 We’re on it!

-Our December 2018 Selves 😘
+Love, Our December 2019 Selves 😘

 My Top 9 from Instagram this year.
 Every one of these posts was written as a reminder of His faithfulness in hard things.
 Apparently, these resonated with you, too.
 Especially important to note: that middle post where my husband went viral was your favorite!

-You’re ready for an intentional 2019, my friend!
+You’re ready for an intentional 2020, my friend!
 Focus on progress—little by little progress—not perfection.
 Your small steps forward today will add up, and a year from now, you will be so grateful you started today!
 (If you need help along the way, just ask!)

 ⭐️ Want more?
-Team Cultivate and I will be here cheering you on with tips and encouragement, Lord willing, every day, week, and month of 2019!
+Team Cultivate and I will be here cheering you on with tips and encouragement, Lord willing, every day, week, and month of 2020!
 A few favorite resources to get you started on the right foot:

-3. Get on my email list below for weekly inspiration and encouragement— and to be the first to know when our new products release.
+3. Get on my email list for weekly inspiration and encouragement— and to be the first to know when our new products release.

 4. Join me in person for the Making Things Happen Conference in March.
 We’ll spend two days together, uncovering what matters to you and making an action plan you can’t wait to get started on!
 I can’t wait to see you there!
 The early-bird rate ends January 31st, and there are only a few seats left.